oracle/cloudtestdrive/AppDev/cloud-native/livelabs/individual/helidon/helidon-core/Helidon-core.md

 ---

 ### What's next

-Once you've finished these labs then it's time for a cup of tea (or other beverage of your choice.)
+We hope you enjoy doing the labs, and that they will be useful to you.

-Thanks for doing the labs, and we hope they have been useful to you.
+When you finish the modules in this lab the take the time for a cup of tea (or other beverage of your choice).
+Whiel you're having a well earned break we recommend that you visit the [Oracle live labs site](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/home) for a wide range of other labs on a variety of subjects.